gallantlab/pymoten/README.rst

 ================

-A python package that provides a convenient way to extract motion-energy features from video using spatio-temporal Gabor filters.
-The 3D Gabor filters are created at multiple spatial and temporal frequencies, directions of motion, x-y positions, and sizes.
+A python package that provides a convenient way to extract motion-energy features from video using a pyramid of spatio-temporal Gabor filters.
+The filters are created at multiple spatial and temporal frequencies, directions of motion, x-y positions, and sizes.
 Each filter quadrature-pair is convolved with the video and their activation energy is computed for each frame.
 These features